aluxnimm/outlookcaldavsynchronizer/README.md

 	- Catch DateTimeZoneNotFoundException, ticket #484.
 	- Avoid adding email address twice.
 	- Catch FormatException in vCardStandardReader and log warnings from vcard deserialization.
-	- Warn if RRULE COUNT=0 and avoid COM exceptions when setting invalid RecurrencePattern Occurences or PatternEndDate values.
+	- Warn if RRULE COUNT=0 and avoid COM exceptions when setting invalid RecurrencePattern Occurrences or PatternEndDate values.
 	- Don't set RRULE COUNT if Occurrences is an invalid number.
 	- Avoid NullReferenceException when a SOGo VLIST has a member card without FN and avoid empty members.
 	- Catch possible COMException when responding to a meeting invite.
-	- Workaround for reading wrong encoded vcard PHOTO attributes from SOGo global adressbooks mapped from LDAP/AD avatar pictures.
+	- Workaround for reading wrong encoded vcard PHOTO attributes from SOGo global addressbooks mapped from LDAP/AD avatar pictures.

 #### 2.14.1 ####
 - Released 2017/01/17